This article will explore the Notion API, mainly getting an API key and querying a database.

 You might be wondering, ok, but why do we need an API connection?
-Let's go back to what Notion offers us, and that included databases, right?
+Let's go back to what Notion offers us, and that includes databases!

 Meaning Notion can be a super easy database source for any application we wish to make.

-Before we get started, you must be an admin of a workspace or create a new workspace yourself.
+Before we get started, you must be an admin or create a new workspace yourself.

 Once you established that, head over to https://www.notion.com/my-integrations and click the "+ New integration" button.

 Give this new integration a name.
 As you can see above, I called one "API".
 Also, select the workspace it's associated too.

 On the last screen, you will get an "Internal Integration Token" this is what we will be using to query our Notion database.
 So copy this to a safe location for now.